What is Serenity?

 - Change Log:

 - Serene Application Template:

 You can safely skip to next chapter, if you don't like reading history :)

-We, developers, are all solving the same sets of problems everyday.
+We, developers, are all solving the same sets of problems every day.
 Just like college students working on their problem books.

-At that time, there weren't so many CMS systems in market, and I designed one for them, without even knowing it was called a CMS.
+At that time, there weren't so many CMS systems in the market, and I designed one for them, without even knowing it was called a CMS.
 For me, it wasn't perfect, not even good enough as I just had a few weeks to design it.
-But they were very pleased with the result, as it took development of new sites down to days/weeks from months.
+But they were very pleased with the result, as it took the development of new sites down to days/weeks from months.
 Also resulting code was more manageable than before.

-To be compatible with different kinds of applications, systems and even legacy databases, it had to be flexible and went through many architectural changes.
+To be compatible with different kinds of applications, systems, and even legacy databases, it had to be flexible and went through many architectural changes.

 Now it takes us to Serenity.
 Even though it is an open-source project since 2015, it has a much older background.
 But it is also young, energetic, and not afraid of change.
 It can adapt to new technologies as they became popular and stable.
 This might mean breaking changes from time to time, but we strive to keep them to a minimum without being paranoid about backward compatibility.